 You can help

-For students forced to quickly adapt to new learning realities and new financial circumstances, the impact is significant and immediate, especially those who already face financial insecurity.
-The new University of Minnesota systemwide Student Emergency Fund supports students impacted by COVID-19, helping them gain access to housing, food, tuition, mental health services, and transportation.
+For students forced to quickly adapt to new learning realities and new financial circumstances due to COVID-19, the impact is significant and immediate, especially for those who already face financial insecurity.
+The new University of Minnesota systemwide Student Emergency Fund helps students with expenses related to housing, food, transportation, and more.
+Learn more and hear from students who received emergency support.

 The impact to front-line caregivers in clinics and hospitals, both here on campus and around the state, is significant and the needs are growing.
 The new U of M Caregiver Emergency Fund will ensure they have the resources and equipment to serve patients as needs grow.